 “The crucial question for educators and policy makers is whether these values would matter given a high-quality basic education.
 As we argued before, a high quality basic education is fundamental to cognitive skill development and eventually provides cognitive capital for the innovative industries to thrive in a nation.
 However, would self-protective values undermine the benefits of quality basic education on innovative outputs, whereas self-expansive values enhance the benefits?”

 To find the answers, first we have to differentiate creative output from knowledge and technology output.

-The production of creative output would predominantly be based on a symbolic knowledge, whereas the production of knowledge and technology output would primarily involve the use of analytic knowledge (i.e., know-why) and synthetic (i.e., know-how) knowledge.
+The production of creative output is predominantly based on symbolic knowledge, whereas the production of knowledge and technology output primarily involves the use of analytic knowledge (i.e., know-why) and synthetic (i.e., know-how) knowledge.